matloff/Rdsm/README.md

 In other words, we can for instance automate the running of **rthreadsJoin** in all the windows, instead of having to type the command in each one.

-Furthermore, if we are concerned about using up available screen space, the above utilities allow one to have all the panes of a session in one physical space on the screen, switching between them on command.

 # To Learn More